Sexual arousal: Other animals

 While human sexuality is well understood, scientists do not completely grasp how other animals relate sexually.
 However, current research studies suggest that many animals, like humans, enjoy sexual relations that are not limited to reproduction.
 Dolphins and bonobos, for example, are both well known to use sex as a "social tool to strengthen and maintain bonds".
 Ethologists have long documented the exchanges of sex to promote group cohesion in social animals.
 Cementing social bondage is one of the most prominent theorized selective advantages of group selection theory.
 Experts in the evolution of sex such as John Maynard Smith advocate for the idea that the exchange of sexual favors helps congeal and localize the assortment of alleles in isolated population and therefore is potentially a very strong force in evolution.
 Smith has also written extensively on the "seminal fluid swapping theory" logistic application of the assortment of alleles as a more accurate synthetic depiction of the Hardy–Weinberg principle in cases of severely interbreeding populations.

 Evolutionary models

 The effect of sexual response is thought to be a plastic positive reinforcement behavior modifier associated with the Baldwin effect.
 The display of secondary sex characteristics in humans such as a penis-like enlarged clitoris in females during arousal and gynecomastia in males are thought to have once been objects of mate selection in human evolution because of the persistence of the phenomenon of these features invoking sexual arousal for potential mates in cross-cultural studies.
-A dramatic example of this is the high rates of secondary sex characteristic dimorphism in some Southeast Asia human populations.
 Similar evolutionary stimuli may also have resulted in novel structures such as the pseudo-penis of the female spotted hyena.